Pattern Matching Tutorial

 Person - (Friendship*2) - Person

-Pattern matching is the process of finding subgraphs in a data graph that conform to a given query pattern.
+Pattern matching is the process of finding subgraphs in a graph that conform to a given query pattern.

 You can write multi-hop patterns in one query block (

 The pattern can be fixed length or variable length (using Kleene stars for repeated hops), which significantly shortens the GSQL query length.

 Follow the sequence below to learn how to write pattern matching queries in GSQL.